Rectangle Area Calculator

 Aspect ratio matters for some things, not others:

 For flooring or paint, only area matters.
-For carpets and rugs, the aspect ratio of the room dictates which rug sizes work.
-A 9 × 12 rug fits beautifully in a 14 × 16 room but looks stranded in a 30 × 10 hallway.
+For carpets and rugs, the room’s proportions decide which sizes work.
+A 9 × 12 rug leaves a comfortable border in a 14 × 16 room.
+Put the same rug in a 30 × 10 hallway and it runs almost wall to wall with 6 in each side, which reads as a fitted carpet that came up short.

 Diagonal: d = √(l² + w²).
 Useful for sizing the longest item you can fit on the diagonal, or for checking if a sheet is actually square (diagonals of a true rectangle are equal).